 ACT TEST DATES

-Below are official test dates for the ACT’s 2020-2021 season.
-Check out our downloadable flyer here: Official ACT 2020-2021 Test Dates.
-Please be advised these dates are subject to change due to COVID-19 related postponements.
+Below are official test dates for the ACT’s 2025-2026 season.
+Score release dates are estimates only.
+Please be advised these dates are subject to change.
 To view ACT’s official release of test dates, please reference this link.

 ---|---|---|---|